Lucksray/PixieTavern/README.md

 - Not all Methods are functioning completely and require seperate class files to be written to explain what each Method does accurately
 - Trolleys are currently not a function as there is no lingering sign-in prospect currently implemented
 - The owner cannot change orders' completion boolean through software currently until a rework of the infrastructure
+- Currently undergoing Mock Environment test difficulties which have an adverse affect on all tests requiring the Login features, however actual software code runs fine.

 #### Fixes